payman21/computational_cognitive_neuro_resources/README.md

 - [nemos](https://github.com/flatironinstitute/nemos) - nemos is a statistical modeling framework for systems neuroscience, with a current focus on electrophysiology, fully compatible with pynapple.
 As of today, its core functionality includes the implementation of the Generalized Linear Model (GLM) for spike train analysis.
 - [MRIcroGL](https://www.nitrc.org/projects/mricrogl) - MRIcroGL allows you to view 2D slices and renderings of your brain imaging data.
 - [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) - An open source neuroimaging toolkit for processing, analyzing, and visualizing human brain MR images
+- [NLTools](https://nltools.org/) - NLTools is a Python package for analyzing neuroimaging data.

 ## Books